mccurdyc/go-examples/example1/README.md

 To run the built binary, use the following:

 ```
-$ ./bin/example3
+$ ./bin/example1
 ```

-This should produce something similar to the following output:
+This should produce the following output:

 ```
-2018/02/11 21:06:30 started server on localhost:8080
-starting goroutine for listening for history
+sum: 5
+quotient1: 4
+quotient2: error dividing by zero
 ```

-Then, open your browser and visit `localhost:8080`